 If you might need to delay or postpone exercise

 If you might need to have a snack before you begin exercise

 Whether your activity has any delayed effect on your blood glucose

 Before going to bed

-Whether you need to delay driving and act to help drive safely
+Whether you need to delay driving and first take action to correct your blood glucose in order to drive safely

-You may need to test your blood glucose more often* when:
+You may need to check your blood glucose more often when:

-- you have hypoglycemia (low blood glucose) or hyperglycemia (high blood glucose)
+- you have experienced hypoglycemia (low blood glucose) or hyperglycemia (high blood glucose)

 - your diabetes medicine dose is adjusted